North-West-Wind/ceng3420-lab3-helper/README.md

 This is a website I made to make the process of editing the `uop` file much easier.
 You may access it at https://www.northwestw.in/uop-editor

 ## Usage
 Please use a computer.
-No mobile support are planned.
+No mobile support planned.

 Open your `uop` file and copy all of its content and paste it into the input box.
 If the content is valid, the UI on the right should change.